deis/workflow/src/quickstart/provider/azure-acs/boot.md

 ![](images/step4.png)

-Next, configure the number of worker nodes, the node size, and DNS prefix for your cluster.
+Next, configure the number of worker nodes, the node size, and DNS prefix for the cluster.

 Worker nodes should have at least 7GB of available RAM.